Mole Valley District Council provides free household medical waste collections of sharps boxes and orange sacks.

 - dressings and bandages that will not be harmful to others

 - Stoma bags

-- 'Peg' or stomach feeding equipment.
+- 'Peg' or stomach feeding equipment

 Take unwanted or out of date medicines to your local pharmacy.
 Do not place in your general rubbish.
-We cannot accept medicines as part of our clinical waste collection as our contractor are not licensed to carry medicines.
+We cannot accept medicines as part of our medical waste collection as our contractor are not licensed to carry medicines.